 Below is a simple explanatory procedure on how to configure this setting:-

-First of all, open the registry editor by typing regedit in the Run menu and press OK.
+First of all, open the registry editor by typing regedit in the Run menu and pressing OK.

 Click on: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SystemRestore.